jamesfalkner/liferay-events-hook/README.md

 you can visualize the result by using your browser to visit the `/html/mdata-private` pages.
 For example, if you installed the Liferay Events Hook to a server called *company.com* on TCP port *8080*, to see the result of users using the "Add to my Agenda" session favoriting feature, you would navigate to `http://company.com:8080/html/mdata-private/liferay-favorites-service-view.jsp`.
 Note that due to the configuration in the hook's `web.xml`, access to the `/mdata-private/` directory requires HTTP Basic Authentication, so your browser will ask you for a username and password, which is the same as what you would use to log into the Liferay server (it is adviseable to configure Liferay to require HTTPS).

-The Liferay Events Hook "web services" are simple JSP pages.
-While this is not the optimal way to create writable web services, it is quick and easy.
-Better solutions are welcome!
+The Liferay Events Hook "web services" are simple JSP pages and Liferay JSONWS services via ServiceBuilder.
 Note that several of the JSPs make external references via `<script>` includes to various 3rd-party JavaScript libraries.
 You should be connected to the internet so that these libraries can be downloaded (you can also modify the hook yourself to use local copies of the libraries if you wish).

 ## Read/write data security